Kevinferl98/quiz-app/README.md

 **Horizontal Scalability**: The architecture is designed to scale horizontally.
 By combining Traefik’s load balancing with Redis Pub/Sub, the platform can handle increased loads by simply spinning up more service replicas without losing state consistency.

 **CI**: Automated pipeline via GitHub Actions that runs Linter and Unit Tests on every push, ensuring code quality and coverage for the backend.

+**Observability**: Traces and logs are centralized in Grafana.
+Backend services emit OpenTelemetry traces and structured JSON logs with `trace_id` / `span_id` correlation.

 ## Running the Application